renanwille/renanwille.github.io/_posts/2020-07-16-Tensorflow-pipeline.md

 get more efficiency at this point is better to use `tf.image` API and get real concurrency in your data augmentations.

-Besides that, after implementing this steps we can use some nice tricks of the tf.data.Dataset to help us to create batches for working with data:
+Besides that, after implementing these steps we can use some nice tricks of the tf.data.Dataset to help us to create batches for working with data:

 * `dataset = dataset.prefetch(<num>)` - with this function we can prefetch data to input into the GPU and